Hiking in Cinque Terre

 Duration: 1,5h

-You can walk this path in both directions, but it is easier to start in Corniglia, taking the shuttle bus from the train station in Corniglia up to the village.
+Recommended direction: You can walk this path in both directions, but it is easier to start in Corniglia (100 meters above sea level) by taking the shuttle bus from the train station in Corniglia up to the village.
 It is a few minutes ride and the ticket is included with a Cinque Terre Card.
 After visiting Corniglia, with its lovely tiny streets with shops and restaurants, follow the signs to Vernazza.
 Starting in Corniglia the trail is relatively flat and you will have wonderful views descending towards Vernazza.

-Take a break halfway at Prevo, 208 metres above sea level, and the bar "Il Gabbiano" with fantastic sea views serving delicious lemon granitas.
+Take a break halfway at Prevo, 208 metres above sea level, and the juice bar with fantastic sea views serving delicious lemon granitas.

 footpath manarola corniglia Status: OPEN